 802.1X re-authentication is necessary in order to provoke a VLAN change in the PacketFence system.
 This happens for instance when a node is isolated based on an IDS event or when the user succesfully authenticates through the captive portal.
-The default implementation in pf::SNMPuses the IEEE8021-PAE-MIBand is generally well supported.
+The default implementation in pf::SNMP uses SNMP and the standard IEEE8021-PAE-MIB and is generally well supported.
 If the default implementation to force 802.1X re-authentication doesn't work override: